Wood River Massacre

-The Wood River Massacre was a violent attack by a group of Native Americans, likely Kickapoo or Potawatomi, on a group of settlers in what is now Madison County, near present-day Edwardsville, Illinois.
+The Wood River Massacre was a violent attack by a group of Native Americans, likely Kickapoo or Potawatomi, on a group of settlers in what is now Madison County, near present-day Alton Illinois.
 The attack occurred on July 10, 1814 amidst the backdrop of the War of 1812.
 The attack was the result of years of escalation by encroaching settlers and forced removal of natives.
 It escalated tensions between settlers and natives, fueled settler fears, and contributed to harsh retaliatory attacks by the settlers and local militias.

 Background

 Before European settlement

 Before European settlers arrived in the area that is now Southern Illinois, the region was home to various indigenous groups, most notably the Illiniwek, or Illinois Confederation.
 This confederation was composed of several Algonquin-speaking tribes including the Kaskaskia, Cahokia, Peoria, and Tamaroa, who lived in semi-permanent villages along local rivers and streams.
 They practiced agriculture (especially beans, maize, and squash) and caught fish to supplement their diets.
 The Wood River area, near present-day Alton, Illinois, was rich in natural resources and the rivers and forests supported a unique ecosystem.
 Trade routes linked the Illiniwek to other natives across the Mississippi Valley and Ohio Valley.
 Cahokia, a historically significant pre-Columbian mound site, is located just south of the Wood River area.